Deadwood (Deadwood episode): Plot

-Upon arrival in Deadwood with a wagon full of hardware goods, Star and Bullock rent a vacant lot from Dan Dority, who tells them that payment is due every morning to Al Swearengen, the proprietor of the Gem Saloon, a local brothel.
+Upon arrival in Deadwood, Star and Bullock rent a vacant lot from Dan Dority, who tells them that payment is due every morning to Al Swearengen, the proprietor of the Gem Saloon, a local brothel.

-At the Gem, Swearengen converses with Whitney Ellsworth, a local prospector, when they discover that Trixie, one of the prostitutes, has shot a customer in the head after he became abusive.
+At the Gem, prostitute Trixie shoots a customer in the head after he becomes abusive.
 The customer survives for twenty minutes, but dies shortly after the arrival of Doc Cochran.
-Swearengen ruthlessly beats Trixie, furious at the possible effect of a customer's death on his business and reputation.
+Swearengen ruthlessly beats Trixie, furious at the possible effects on his business.
 Meanwhile, Cochran and Johnny Burns deliver the corpse to Mr. Wu, an associate of Swearengen's and leader of Deadwood's Chinese community, who feeds it to his pigs.

 Wild Bill Hickok, a famous gunslinger, arrives in Deadwood, along with his companions Charlie Utter and Calamity Jane.
-During a delay on the road, Jane encounters a Norwegian family returning home to Minnesota.
-One of the three Norwegian children, Sofia Metz, smiles at Jane as they pass.
+As Hickok plays poker in the saloon, Utter negotiates a fee for Hickok's regular appearance.